baseboxorg/jeffskinnerbox.github.io/content/ideas/visual-object-recognition-with-machine-vision.md

 and supports OpenGL ES 1.1, OpenGL ES 2.0, hardware-accelerated OpenVG 1.1, Open EGL, OpenMAX and 1080p30 H.264 high-profile decode.

+General-purpose computing on graphics processing units (GPGPU, rarely GPGP) is the use of a graphics processing unit (GPU), which typically handles computation only for computer graphics, to perform computation in applications traditionally handled by the central processing unit (CPU) - https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units

 * RPI-3: Performance issue on FFmpeg with mmal support - https://raspberrypi.stackexchange.com/questions/66923/rpi-3-performance-issue-on-ffmpeg-with-mmal-support
 * Smooth playback of adaptive video streams on Raspberry Pi with gst-mmal - https://gstreamer.freedesktop.org/data/events/gstreamer-conference/2016/John%20Sadler%20-%20Smooth%20video%20on%20Raspberry%20Pi%20with%20gst-mmal%20(Lightning%20Talk).pdf